Jolanrensen/ScalaTuplesInKotlin/README.md

 # Scala Tuples In Kotlin (Deprecated)
-The work is continued in the Kotlin Spark Api (https://github.com/Kotlin/kotlin-spark-api/wiki/Tuples) and can be imported separately without Spark (https://search.maven.org/search?q=g:%22org.jetbrains.kotlinx.spark%22%20scala_tuples_in_kotlin)
+The work is continued in the Kotlin Spark Api (https://github.com/Kotlin/kotlin-spark-api/wiki/Tuples) and can be used separately without Spark (https://search.maven.org/search?q=g:%22org.jetbrains.kotlinx.spark%22%20scala_tuples_in_kotlin)

 This repo contains a bunch of files that provide extensions to make Scala Tuples easier to use in Kotlin.